Authors of section

 4. Ensuring proper nail length

-Exposure of entry site, open reduction of the fracture, preoperative planning, and special distal locking guides are valuable aids.
+Preoperative planning, exposure of the entry site, open reduction of the fracture, and special distal locking guides are valuable aids.

 Determining nail length

 Nail length must be determined preoperatively.
-If one tibia is intact, a tape measure, or x-ray techniques can be used.
+If the contralateral tibia is intact, a tape measure or x-ray techniques can be used.
 The proper length nail must be available, and an assortment of nails may be helpful if measurement errors occur.
-Too long a nail may distract the fracture, or be too prominent.
-Too short will compromise fixation.
+Too long a nail may distract the fracture or be too prominent.
+Too short a nail may compromise fixation.

 Determining nail length